-Learning Goal: 02-01 Recall the major financial statements that firms must prepare and provide.
+Learning Goal: 02-01 Recall the major financial statements that firms must prepare and

-- 8. Financial statements of publicly traded firms can be found in a number of places.
+- 8) Financial statements of publicly traded firms can be found in a number of places.
 Which of the following is NOT an option for finding publicly traded firms' financial statements?

-- A. Facebook
+- A) Facebook

-- B. a firm's website
+- B) a firm's website

-- C. Securities and Exchange Commission's (SEC) website
+- C) Securities and Exchange Commission's (SEC) website

-- D. websites such as finance.yahoo.com
+- D) websites such as finance.yahoo.com

-Blooms: Remember Difficulty: 1 Basic
+Answer: A Difficulty: 1 Easy